Pupil Charter

 What this looks like at Barnsley Academy;

-• Represent their University tutor group in individual team activities.
+• Active Participation: Students represent their university tutor group in various team activities.

-• Share their views on the school through the student leadership structures.
+• Student Leadership: They share their perspectives through established student leadership structures.

-• Reflect on their aspirations and personal development goals with an adult in the school.
+• Personal Development: Students reflect on their aspirations and personal goals with a supportive adult.

-• Represent the school in a sporting, cultural or academic event.
+• School Representation: Students represent the school in sporting, cultural, or academic events.

-• Volunteer time to serve the local community.
+• Community Service: Volunteering time to serve the local community.

-• Stay away from home and bond with classmates on a residential
+• Residential Experiences: Staying away from home and bonding with classmates during residential trips.

 Ks3 & Ks4: Represent their University tutor group in individual team activities